alex99now/MCB185/unix.md

 	ls -al

 There are two ways to specify a directory: **relative** path and **absolute** path.
-Everything so far has been the relative path.
 The command `ls ..` listed the directory above the current directory.
 The command `nano bar` edited the file `bar` in the current directory.
+You could also have written `nano ./bar`.
 What if you want to list some directory somewhere else or edit a file somewhere else?
 To specify the absolute path, you precede the path with a forward slash.
 For example, to list the absolute root of the Unix file system, you would type the following:

 	ls /